Royals vs. Twins Player Props Betting Odds

-Player prop betting options for Joey Gallo, Vinnie Pasquantino and others are available in the Minnesota Twins-Kansas City Royals matchup at Target Field on Saturday, starting at 2:10 PM ET.
+Vinnie Pasquantino and Byron Buxton are two of the top players with prop bets available when the Kansas City Royals and the Minnesota Twins play at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!